- Admitted Students Home

 Questions?
 Contact Medical Clinic at immunizations@marquette.edu or through the Marquette Medical Clinic website.

-All Marquette students with F-1 and J-1 visa status are required to have acceptable year-round health insurance coverage for their entire period of studies.
+All Marquette students with F-1 and J-1 visa status are required to be enrolled in the 12-month international health insurance plan.
+Charges will be posted to your Bursar account at the start of each term.
 Learn more about Marquette's health insurance.

 If you have a disability and think you need accommodations, please contact the Office of Disability Services.
 A request form is available in your Checkmarq account.
 All information is confidential.